rudymatela/udge/README.md

 Each user is described as a directory with it's name which should be composed only of English lowercase letters, dashes (`-`) and underscores (`_`).

-Emails and passwords are stored each in its own file with a single line:
+Emails, password hashes and salts are stored each in its own file with a single line:

 	/var/lib/udge/users/<user>/email
 	/var/lib/udge/users/<user>/password